 If you’re an avid hiker, you can look at this post on the best hikes in Olympic National Park.
 You’ll love picking this area for where to stay in Olympic National Park.

-Port Angeles is one of the best places to stay on the Olympic Peninsula.
+Port Angeles is one of the best places to stay on the Olympic Peninsula, and there are plenty of things to do in Port Angeles.
 The town is just a 40-minute drive from the popular Hurricane Ridge, a mountainous area filled with hiking trails, valleys, and deepwater lakes.

 Visitors love hiking in the area, and Hurricane Ridge offers fantastic panoramic views of the park.
-This area is also good to stay in if you’re on a family vacation in Washington.
+This area is also good to stay in if you’re on a family-friendly vacation in Washington and need close lodging at Olympic National Park.

 Visiting the park via Port Angeles will give you quick access to Lake Crescent and Elwha Valley, the biggest watershed on the Olympic Peninsula.
 There are numerous hiking trails in the valley’s montane forests.
 You can also do some catch-and-release fishing in the Elwha River with a beautiful backdrop of the surrounding mountains.